-Groovy admits he gets physically tired sometimes, but he loves it.
+He admits he gets tired sometimes, but he loves it.

-The Huntress does a lot doubles where they run two six-hour trips, or an eight and a four-hour, or a six and a four-hour trip.
+The Huntress does a lot doubles in which it runs two six-hour trips, or an eight and a four-hour, or a six and a four-hour trip.

-“We don’t do doubles past 12 hours much,” he said.
+“We don’t do doubles past 12 hours much,” Groovy said.

-“I like to get here early so I can get all my stuff done, so I’m not in his way when he gets here,” he said.
+“I like to get here early so I can get all my stuff done, so I’m not in (Graef's) way when he gets here,” he said.

 His “stuff” consists of getting ice, filling the water tank, getting bait rods ready and such.

-The one thing Groovy couldn’t do without on the boat is his mackerel leader straightener.
+The one thing Groovy couldn’t do without is his mackerel leader straightener.

 “I freak out if I don’t know where it’s at,” he said.

-Groovy explained that the small silver tool helps to straighten a leader out after a mackerel gets it all kinked up.
+Groovy said the small silver tool helps to straighten a leader out after a mackerel gets it kinked up.

 “That way you can use that same leader again,” he said.
 “I couldn’t survive without it.”